ApprenticeAI/frapy/docs/topics/broad-crawls.rst

     CONCURRENT_REQUESTS = 100

-But the best way to find out is by doing some trials and identifying at what concurrency your Scrapy process gets CPU bounded.
+But the best way to find out is by doing some trials and identifying at what concurrency your Frapy process gets CPU bounded.
 For optimum performance, you should pick a concurrency where CPU usage is at 80-90%.

 Increasing concurrency also increases memory usage.
 If memory usage is a